bologer/anycomment.io/readme.txt

 **Enhancements:**

-* Comments auto-update and alert on new comment, #63
+* Alert shown when new comment arrived, once clicked -> comments will be automatically refreshed, #63
 * Now social media avatar shown globally in admin (e.g. in pages, user.php, comment.php, etc), #61
 * Better layout for plugin news in admin, `New` label is shown for articles which are not older then 2 weeks, #62
-* Added caching, plugin news in dashboard are now cached
+* Added caching, plugin news in dashboard are now cached (no need to load them every time)

 **Fixes:**